mui/mui-x/docs/data/date-pickers/time-field/time-field.md

 ## Validation

-See the documentation page [validation documentation page](/x/react-date-pickers/validation/) for more details.
+See the [Validation](/x/react-date-pickers/validation/) documentation page for more details.